nedpfeiffer/ned.vc/README.md

 # ned.vc

-This is the repository for my personal website.
+## This is the repository for my personal website.

-Helpful resources I consulted while creating it:
+Helpful resources I consulted:

 [Fedfree - Nginx web server on Debian with LetsEncrypt HTTPS and Certbot](https://fedfree.org/docs/http/debian-nginx.html)